Medication-overuse headache is a cause of frequent headaches caused by taking painkillers or triptan medicines regularly for headaches or migraine.

 It is usually called medication-overuse headache by doctors, even if you have been taking the medication correctly.
+It is also referred to as 'medication-induced headache'.
 The treatment is to stop the painkillers or triptan.
 This is vital to cure the problem.
 After stopping the painkillers or triptan, you are likely to have worse and more frequent headaches or migraines for a week or so, although sometimes it can be much longer.
 However, the frequency of headaches or migraines should then gradually return to a normal pattern.

 What is medication-overuse headache and who is affected by it?